Personal Project (2023)

 Reorganized navigation to support creator goals

-In an effort to streamline user tasks and reduce complexity, I initially presented a lots of information on all pages.
+In an effort to streamline user tasks and reduce complexity, I initially presented a lots of information on the cards.
 However, this led to a cluttered design.
 As a result, I have learned to prioritize what is most important to users at each step, allowing for cleaner and more user-friendly designs.

 Excessive consistency can sometimes hinder the design rather than benefit it